platformatic/platformatic/docs/reference/client/introduction.md

 ## Usage with standalone Fastify

-You can know use the client in your Fastify application:
+If a platformatic configuration file is not found, a complete Fastify plugin is generated to be used in your Fastify application like so:

 ```js
 const fastify = require('fastify')()